gatling/frontline-doc/content/reference/current/installation/manual/index.md

 ### Download {#download-gatling-enterprise}

-Gatling Enterprise is packaged as a zip bundle that can be downloaded from our maven repository (only for on-premise customers):
+Gatling Enterprise is packaged as a zip bundle that can be downloaded from our downloads server (only for customers):

 ```
 REPLACE_WITH_YOUR_CUSTOM_GATLING_ENTERPRISE_BUNDLE_DOWNLOAD_LINK/frontline-bundle/{{< var revnumber >}}/frontline-bundle-{{< var revnumber >}}-bundle.zip